linode/docs/docs/guides/databases/mysql/mysql-remote-connection/index.md

 ## Conclusion

 Now that you have your remote database connection, you may want to learn more about using MySQL/MariaDB and working with more advanced database operations.
-You can refer to our extensive [list of MySQL guides](/docs/guides/databases/mysql/?q=mysql) and specific [MariaDB guides](/docs/guides/databases/mariadb/?q=mysql) to build your database mangement skills.
+You can refer to our extensive [list of MySQL guides](/docs/guides/databases/mysql/?q=mysql) and specific [MariaDB guides](/docs/guides/databases/mariadb/?q=mysql) to build your database management skills.